Introduction

 These concepts formalize exactly when iterative algorithms converge to valid solutions.
 Rather than learning new

-computational techniques, we are gaining the language to state precisely what we have been assuming all along and
+computational techniques, we are gaining the language to state precisely what we have been assuming all along and to

-to understand when those assumptions hold.
+understand when those assumptions hold.

 Metric Space

 The framework begins with a minimal abstraction: a set equipped with a notion of distance.
-We do not
+We do not require

-real number to each pair of points and obeys three natural axioms.
+each pair of points and obeys three natural axioms.

 Definition: Metric Space \((M, d)\)